dominikalesniewska/dominikalesniewska/README.md

 ## A little bit about me:
 - 📚 I'm currently studying Computer Science at Faculty of Mathematics and Computer Science, Adam Mickiewicz University
 - 🌱 I’m currently learning Python, JavaScript and Blender
-- :penguin: I'm using Windows 10 and Linux Manjaro

 ### Connect with me:
 - 📫 via mail: dlesniewska@protonmail.com